 Running along the Anacostia River from the Capitol Riverfront in Southeast DC to College Park, MD, this is a great trail for all levels of riders.
 Not only is it mellow with just a few gentle hills, it’s a route that can be tackled all in one ride or in shorter stretches, depending on what you’re up for.
 Ride the length of Anacostia Park, along the wetlands of Kenilworth Aquatic Gardens, by the river to Bladensburg Waterfront Park, and around Lake Artemesia in College Park — all of them offer scenic sights and/or fun stops on the way.
 Read more about biking part of this trail to Kenilworth, about biking another great stretch for kids, and about Anacostia Park and Bladensburg Waterfront Park.

 In non-COVID times, one of the best things about riding on the Mall is all the great museum stops you can make along the way.
-That’s currently not as much of an option, as you can only access a few of them with passes and enjoy the sculpture gardens.
-But that also makes it an a excellent area to ride with kids right now for another reason: Without the usual tourist crowds to visit the museums, little (and big) riders have plenty of space to navigate the gravel paths and roads; no more winding their way through hordes of people.
+That’s currently not really an option, as you can only access the Smithsonian’s outdoor gardens.
+But that also makes it an excellent area to ride with kids right now for another reason: Without the usual tourist crowds to visit the museums, little (and big) riders have plenty of space to navigate the gravel paths and roads; no more winding their way through hordes of people.
 Biking the Mall is also a convenient way to tour the memorials and generally cover more ground in one outing.
 Update: Museums are open again, making a bike ride along the Mall a great way to explore them all!

 Hains Point/East Potomac Park